quasarframework/quasar/docs/src/pages/options/seo.md

 ---
 title: SEO
+desc: Managing the search engine optimizations in a Quasar app.
 ---

 The term SEO refers to Search Engine Optimization.
 And Quasar covers this aspect too through the [Quasar Meta Plugin](/quasar-plugins/meta).